lck/odoo-devops-tools/README.md

 ## Quick start

-`odt-env` supports two alternative local development workflows:
+`odt-env` supports two development workflows:

 - **Docker development** — run Odoo and PostgreSQL with Docker Compose.
 - **Native development with venv** — run Odoo directly on the host using a generated Python virtual environment.